Horseback Riding on the Beach

 Tips for Horseback Riding on the Beach

 I learned on my first beach ride my horse would not drink the water!
-Horses can be pretty picky about water, and that water had a distinct odor that was unlike that at home.
+Horses can be pretty picky about water that has a distinct odor unlike that at home.
 You would think if they were thirsty enough they would drink whatever is offered them, but that is not the case with many horses.

 So, pack in your own water.
 One way to pack in water is to buy five-gallon plastic gas cans to hold the water.
 Some people have success “tricking” their horses into drinking water away from home by putting Vicks on their nostrils so they don’t smell the water.
 But my horses never fell for that trick.